 - Potential for ~50% travel requirement to state capitals primarily in the Midwestern States

 - Experience in electricity market dynamics and solar energy policy preferred but not necessary

 - Familiarity with state lobbying ethics rules and responsibility to file appropriate registrations and disclosures

 - Self-starter, with strong political instincts, and ability to work remotely and while traveling

-Applications Process: Please send Cover Letter and Resume to CCSA Executive Director, Jeff Cramer firstname.lastname@example.org with email header “CCSA Director of State Legislative Affairs Application – YOUR NAME”
+Applications Process: Please send Cover Letter and Resume to CCSA Executive Director, Jeff Cramer firstname.lastname@example.org with email header “CCSA Director of Public Affairs Application – YOUR NAME”